openregister/specification/content/v2/data-model/evolve.md

 compatibility and forwards compatibility.
 -->

-## Backwards compitability
+## Backwards compatibility

-Backwards compitability requires that once a [data attribute](/v2/glossary/attribute) is introduced its semantics don't change.
+Backwards compatibility requires that once a [data attribute](/v2/glossary/attribute) is introduced its semantics don't change.